-Figure 17: GDP growth and level, FY15 prices Palau economy averges 0.6 percent annual growth betwee FY00 and FY19 with a high degree of volatility highly volatile.
+Figure 17: Palau GDP Level (FY15 Prices) and Annual % Growth Palau economy averges 0.6 percent annual growth between FY00 and FY19 with a high degree of volatility highly volatile.
 During the period from FY01 through FY05, the economy grew by an average 3.1%, which reflected a combination of the construction of the Compact Road and tourism.
 This was followed by a period of contraction as the road project came to an end, and because of the impact of the global financial crisis in 2008 and 2009 on tourism; overall GDP declined by an average 2.5% during FY06-FY10.
-From that point Palau underwent a tourism expansion phase. growing by an average of 3.7%.
+From that point Palau underwent a tourism expansion phase, growing by an average of 3.7%.
 But that came to an end after FY15 and the economy stagnated through FY19 as visitor arrivals contracted to a level only 6% above the FY05 level.
 While Palau's relatively high level of Gross National Income (GNI) of \$16,745 per capita in FY19 places it in the World Bank's high-income category, economic growth performance has been modest and highly volatile.

-Figure 18: Revenue sources, FY17-FY19 average Taxes are major compent of revenues but grants are large
+Figure 18: Palau Revenue Sources, FY17-FY19 Average Taxes are major compent of revenues but grants are large